mistergreen/WAAC/README.md

 #Required Equipments
 1. Arduino Due
 2. DS1307 RTC
 3. Arduino Ethernet Shield (W5100) with SD card slot.
 Make sure the W5100 or whatever supports at least 4 simultaneous socket connections.
+A UDP connection is used to update time.
 4. SD card

 #Setup